-In free space, the sender (transmitter) send an alternating current into a section of wire (an antenna).
-This sets up a moving electric and magnetic field that away as travelling waves.
+In free space, the sender (transmitter) sends an alternating current into a section of wire (an antenna).
+This sets up a moving electric and magnetic fields that travel as travelling waves.
 The electric and magnetic field moves along each other at a right angle to each other as shown.
 The signal must keep changing or alternating by cycle up and down to keep electric and magnetic field cyclic and pushing forward.
 The no of cycles a wave taking in a second is called Frequency of the wave.

 frequency = no of cycles per second

 Antennas in our daily lives send out Electromagnetic waves in all directions, like the waves travelling in water when a stone is dropped in a water body.

 ||1, 000, 000, 000 Hz

 Feeling lost in OS, DBMS, CN, SQL, and DSA chaos?
 Our Complete Interview Preparation

 Course is the ultimate guide to conquer placements.
 Trusted by over 100,000+ geeks, this course is your roadmap to interview triumph.